 Optimizing your LSAT score is an important step to successfully moving toward your degree in law and qualifying for academic scholarships.
 Regent Law wants to help you succeed.
 Regent Law offers two LSAT Workshop sessions that focus on the three types of LSAT multiple-choice questions.
-Additional LSAT components include sessions on the LSAT writing section, legal ethics and education from a Christian perspective, and the process of applying to law school.
+Additional workshop components include sessions on the LSAT writing section, legal ethics and education from a Christian perspective, and the process of applying to law school.
 Both sessions are required.

 LSAT Prep Workshop

-Online LSAT Prep Workshop Spring 2021
+LSAT Prep Workshop Spring 2024 (Offered in person and online)

 In this workshop, you will learn: